jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-Good, better, best.
-Never let it rest.
-‘Til your good is better and your better is best.
+The real problem is not whether machines think but whether men do.
-- Jerome
+- B. F. Skinner

-Updated on: [7/17/2022]
+Updated on: [7/18/2022]
 <!-- #quoteEnd -->
 </pre>